The IRC in Boise, ID

 Donate: Give a tax-deductible financial contribution either via the website or sent to our office.

-Spread the word: Stay connected via our newsletter, follow us on Facebook and ask others to do the same!
+Share in the community: Stay connected via our newsletter, follow us on Facebook and ask others to do the same!

 What do refugees contribute to Boise?